pietro-fantini/macro-mcp/README.md

 # Macro MCP Server

-An MCP (Model Context Protocol) server that provides nutritional information for food items using the Nutritionix API.
-Get calories and macronutrients per 100 grams for any food.
+An MCP (Model Context Protocol) server built with [mcp-use](https://mcp-use.com) that provides nutritional information for food items using the Nutritionix API.
+Get calories and macronutrients per 100 grams for any food, and track your meals with Supabase integration.

 ## Features